reframejs/reframe/readme.md

  - **Hybrid apps**
    <br/>
    Apps where pages are mixed:
-   Some pages are rendered to HTML at build-time while others are rendered to HTML at request-time, and some pages have a static DOM while others have a dynamic DOM.
+   Some pages are rendered to HTML at build-time while others at request-time, and some pages have a static DOM while others have a dynamic DOM.

 Reframe generates a certain type of app depending on how you configure your pages.
 For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.